JuneRousseau/DSL-MyCSV/README.md

 https://github.com/FAMILIAR-project/HackOurLanguages-SIF/blob/master/slides/project20.pdf

+Specification of the MyCsv language, and how to use it, is available at report/MyCsv\_User\_Manual.pdf

 ## Import the project
 - Clone this git repository
 - Import the project DSL-MyCSV in Eclipse-IDE with `Import > Projects from Git (with smart import) > Existing local repository`